hossein1376/grape/README.md

 ### `slogger` package

 Acting as an abstraction over `log/slog` package, it creates a new logger with the provided functional options, and optionally set it as the default logger.
-It exposes wrapper functions around `slog.LogAttrs` for efficient and safe logging.
+It also exposes wrapper functions around `slog.LogAttrs` for efficient and less error-prone logging.

 ### `errs` package

-Used for effortlessly conveying error details, messages and relevant status code among different layers and functions.
-Paired with `grape.RespondFromErr`, responses are automatically derived and written.
+Used for effortlessly conveying error details, messages and relevant status code between different functions and application layers .
+Paired with `RespondFromErr`, JSON responses can be automatically derived and written.

 ### `validator` package

-Presenting wide range of functions for data validation, start a new instance with `validator.New()` and then `Check` each part of your data with as many `Case`s it's necessary.
+Presenting wide range of functions for data validation.
+Start a new instance with `validator.New()` and then use `Check` on each part of your data with as many `Case` it's necessary.

 ## Why?

-Go's standard library is awesome.
+Go standard library is awesome.
 It's fast, easy to use, and has a great API.
-With the addition of log/slog in go 1.21 and improved HTTP router in go 1.22, in most cases there are not many reasons to look any further.
+With the addition of `log/slog` in go 1.21 and improved HTTP router in go 1.22, there are not many reasons to look any further.
 Instead of breaking compatibility with the `net/http`, Grape aims to add commonly used functions within the arm's reach of developers.